TheTrio/.dotfiles/Install_Arch.md

 # Stepwise Installation guide

-This is work in progress
+This is work in progress.
+This guide obviously doesn't have everything but should be a pretty good starting point.
+The script should take care of the rest

 # Install the essentials